 Take a drive out to the Bridge River System

-Seton Beach, Gun Creek campground opened with restrictions, other Bridge River recreation areas remain closed
+Seton Beach and Gun Creek campground are open with restrictions, other Bridge River recreation areas remain closed.
+We've implemented safety measures at our recreation sites and ask all visitors to:

 Nestled into the range of the Coastal Mountains, you'll find the winding waters of the Bridge River flowing over 120 kilometres.
 The system is home to three of our dams and two recreation areas offering a selection of outdoor activities.